“New Big Three: Women’s Tennis Dominance with Iga Świątek, Aryna Sabalenka, and Elena Rybakina”

 For nearly two decades, Roger Federer, Rafael Nadal and Novak Djokovic outrageously dominated men’s tennis.
 The trio of players have been prolific and their success, like their rivalry, has benefited tennis globally.

-From a historical point of view, nothing comes close or will ever come close to this prosperous period during which tennis could be defined by only three names.
+From a historical point of view, nothing comes close or will ever come close to this prosperous period during which tennis might be defined by only three names.
 However, the Holy Trinity’s monopoly had the effect of casting a shadow over the women’s circuit.

 Never, despite the epics of Maria Sharapova and Serena Williams, has the WTA been able to match the ATP in terms of interest, caliber and enthusiasm.